sachingade20/ebs_snapshot/README.md

 # Automate ebs volume snapshots

 # Installation
-Clone a copy of the main aws-sdk-core-ruby-rake from git repo by running:
+Clone a copy of the main ebs-snapshot from git repo by running:

     $ git clone git://github.com/sachingade20/ebs-snapshot.git